By Claire Bacon, ACN, CNC

 - Green Coffee Bean extract,

-- Probiotics with a wide variety of strains can be beneficial for neurotransmitter production, and also may relieve constipation.
+- Probiotics with a wide variety of strains can be beneficial for neurotransmitter production, help to mediate the influence of pesticides, and also may relieve constipation.

 - Mucuna pruriens, and